Why Do I Get Depressed At Night And What Can I Do About It?

 Learn why people feel depressed at night

-Practicing journaling your positive thoughts or meditation may also be an effective way to release such negative thoughts and let your mind drift peacefully as you prepare for sleep.
-As an added bonus, these practices can also reduce stress.
+Practicing journaling or meditation may also be effective ways to release such negative and circular thoughts and let your mind drift peacefully as you prepare for sleep.
+As an added bonus, these practices may also reduce stress.

 Other factors and solutions

 Sound levels may also make a difference.
-If distractions in the environment rob you of a quiet atmosphere, you may have trouble going to sleep.
-But if it’s too quiet, you may tend to ruminate or feel anxious.
-Using a white noise machine, an audio recording of mixed frequencies, or an electric fan may help you fall asleep more easily.
+If distractions in your sleep environment deprive you of a quiet atmosphere, you may have trouble going to sleep—but if it’s too quiet, you may tend to ruminate or feel anxious.
+Using a white noise machine, an audio recording of mixed frequencies, or an electric fan may help you fall asleep more easily if this is a problem for you.

 Is it time to seek help?

-Feeling sad at night once in a while may not cause excessive disturbances.
-However, when you’ve tried to resolve your feelings on your own but you’re still feeling sad night after night, it may be time to look into mental health resources for help.
-This is especially true if you notice worsening feelings, use alcohol to help you sleep, have insomnia, or use substances to help cope with your depression symptoms.
+Feeling sad at night once in a while may not cause excessive disturbances to your life.
+However, if you’ve tried to resolve these challenges on your own but are still feeling sad night after night, it may be time to look into mental health resources.
+This can be especially true if you notice worsening feelings, have insomnia, or use substances like alcohol to try to help yourself sleep or cope with depression symptoms.

-If you’re feeling depressed, a counselor may be able to help you identify factors that trigger sad feelings.
-They might also teach you how to examine your negative thoughts and develop more positive ones.
-A therapist experienced in treating depression may also guide you as you change to healthier sleeping habits and encourage you as you get involved in positive daytime activities to help combat depression at night.
+If you’re experiencing signs of depression, it’s generally recommended that you seek the support of a therapist.
+Whether you end up having a diagnosable mental health condition or not, they can help you learn to challenge your thoughts and build healthy coping mechanisms for difficult feelings.
+A therapist experienced in treating depression may also guide you in developing healthier sleeping habits and encourage you as you get involved in positive daytime activities to help combat depression symptoms at night.

 Counselor review